lorrainescanlon/flag-quiz/README.md

 ## Demo
 ![How the website looks on different devices](docs/images/responsivebright.PNG)

-### A live demo of the website can be found [here](https://lorrainescanlon.github.io/brendan-the-navigator/index.html)
+### A live demo of the website can be found [here](https://lorrainescanlon.github.io/flag-quiz/)

 ## UX
-This website is aimed at users who have an interest in history.
-It aims to appeal to users looking to know more about Irish history and martitime exploration.
+This website is aimed at children who have an interest in quizes and geography.
+It aims to appeal to childrens competitive side and engage them to learn in a fun way.

 ## User stories
 - As a user I want the purpose of the website to be clear and immediate.
-- As a user I don't want to be overwhelmed by a cluttered landing page.
+- As a user I want the site design to be engaging and fun.
-- As a user I want to easily navigate between the different pages on the site.
+- As a user I want to easily navigate between the different areas on the site.
-- As a user I want to be presented with the content in chronological form.
 - As a user I want visuals to bring the content to life.
-- As a user I want to decide if I would like to learn more about this historical figure.
+- As a user I want to see my real time score throughout the game.
-- As a user I would like the opportunity to contact the page or provide feedback.
+- As a user I would like to see a score leaderboard.

 ### Strategy
-The goal is to create a well-functioning informative website.
+The goal is to create a fun and engaging quiz.
 The focus is on presenting the content clearly and in a user-friendly manner.

 ### Scope
 To include features that enhanced the user experience and provide value to the user.
-Features such as the timeline and visual images support this.
+Features such as the .....  support this.

 ### Structure
-The user is presented with a landing page that is not cluttered and will not overwhelm them with information initially.
-The landing page presents the user with a synopsis of information from which they can navigate to find further information.
+The user is presented with a landing page which details the rules of the quiz.
+The landing page allows the user to input a username to start the quiz.

 **Website Sections:**
-- **_Home / Landing Page:_** A timeline with a synopsis of the life of Brendan the Navigator.
+- **_Home / Landing Page:_** A list of the rules and an inout box for users username.
-- **_Header:_** A header containing links to other parts of the website.
-- **_Voyage Page:_** A more detailed account of Brendan's seven year voyage.
-- **_Contact Page:_** A page featuring a feedback form and vote section.
+- **_Quiz Page:_** A page that displays flags and multiple choice answers to the user.
-- **_Footer:_** A footer containing social media links.
+- **_Game Over:_** A page that displays the users final score and the top 5 quiz scores.

 ### Skeleton
-The website is desinged with a simple hierarchical structure which the user can navigate through with ease.
+The website is desinged with a sequential structure which the user can navigate through with ease.

 Wireframes were created using Balsamiq software.
 Frames were drafted for both mobile and larger screens.
 View the wireframe designs here ![Wireframe](docs/wireframes/brendanwireframes.pdf)